GoogleCloudPlatform/apigee-samples/grpc-web/README.md

 Let's run the script that will create and deploy the resources necessary to test the gRPC functionality.
 This script will create the following:

-* An External Loadbalancer with an HTTP2 backend
-* Deploy a sample gRPC Greeter service to Cloud Run
+* Deploy a sample gRPC-Web application to Cloud Run
-* Deploy an API proxy, target server, developer, app and api product
+* Deploy an API proxy with Threat Protection policies pointing to Cloud Run deployed

  Finally it tests that the deployment and configuration has been successful.